The Bangladesh Gazette

 The Bangladesh Gazette (বাংলাদেশ গেজেট) is the official gazette of the Government of the People's Republic of Bangladesh published from Dhaka, Bangladesh.

 History

-The gazette traces its origin to the Dhaka gazette which was published on 15 August 1947 by the East Bengal government.
+The gazette traces its origin to the Dacca gazette which was published on 15 August 1947 by the government of East Bengal.
 The Bangladesh Gazette was formed on 7 December 1973.
 It has information on corp production, government appointments, weather and birth rates etc.